 - Q4: $9,900.00 per salesperson measured at the end of the quarter

-If you need to set a sales quota, you’d benefit from using a tool like Freshsales CRM, since you can run custom reports and track metrics instead of making manual calculations.
+If you need to set a sales quota, you’d benefit from using a tool like Freshsales CRM, which allows you to you can run custom reports and track metrics rather than making manual calculations.
 Check them out today for a free 30-day trial.

 5. Verify That Your Sales Quota Is Achievable